nofitnessforpurpose/CHECKSUM/README.md

 <br>

 ## Attribution
-The original code is drawn from a program by Jaap Scherphuis, psion@jaapsch.net SENDPACK.
+The original code is drawn from the <a href="https://www.jaapsch.net/psion/software/opl/sendpack.zip">SENDPACK</a> program by Jaap Scherphuis, psion@jaapsch.net SENDPACK.
-The code was modified and adapted to generate values as would be obtained using <a href="https://www.lostgallifreyan.net/Software/ORG-Link/ORG-Link.htm">ORG-LINK</a>.
+The code was modified and adapted to generate values as would be obtained using <a href="https://www.lostgallifreyan.net/Software/ORG-Link/ORG-Link.htm">ORG-LINK</a> pack upload feature generating a .OPK file.

 Note
 Some versions of .OPK program packs have been found to use different length byte referencing which can lead to checksums which are not of all the data in the .OPK file.